Fastest Nurburgring lap times 2022: quickest cars and lap records

 Porsche smashed the overall lap record at the Ring with a time of 5:19.55 minutes in a 919 Hybrid Evo.
 The car is a development of the Le Mans prototype the German marque has raced competitively, and it hit a top speed of 229mph on its mind-blowing lap.
-The previous record, which had stood since 1983, was completed by Stefan Bellof in a Porsche 956 C which came in at 6:11.13 minutes.
+The previous record of 6 minutes 11.13 seconds, which had stood since 1983, was achieved by the late Stefan Bellof in a Porsche 956 C.

-Competition to set the Nurburgring lap record among front-wheel drive production cars has become particularly fierce in recent years thanks to a new generation of hot hatches.
-We say ‘production car’ in the broadest sense of the term, as manufacturers often develop ‘special edition’ versions of their fast hatchbacks purely to attack the FWD Nurburgring lap record.
+Competition to set the Nurburgring lap record among front-wheel-drive production cars has become particularly fierce in recent years thanks to a new generation of hot hatches.
+We say ‘production car’ in the broadest sense of the term, since manufacturers often develop special editions of their fast hatchbacks purely to attack the front-drive Nurburgring record.

-Manufacturers such as SEAT, Renault, Volkswagen and Honda have been battling it out for years, and Renault regained the crown in 2019 with the Megane R.S.
-Trophy R (having previously set the front wheel-drive record in 2014 with a Megane 275 Trophy-R).
-The 296bhp hot hatch clocked a lap time of 7:40.1 seconds, beating the old record set by the FK8 Honda Civic Type R by more than three seconds.
+Manufacturers such as Honda, Renault, SEAT and Volkswagen have been battling it out for years, and Renault regained the crown in 2019 with the Megane RS Trophy R (having previously set the front wheel-drive record in 2014 with a Megane 275 Trophy-R).
+The 296bhp hot hatch clocked a lap time of 7:40.1, beating the old record set by the FK8 Honda Civic Type R by more than three seconds.

 Four-door saloon Nurburgring lap record